internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/README.md

 ## Unresolved questions

-* Is voting a good choice to approve members?
-* What alternative voting systems could be used?
+* Best Practice for decision-making in more decentralized governance syststems
-* Are there other criteria that need to be considered?
+* Are there other criteria that need to be considered for new applicants?
 * How can this application process be changed?